Frigate relies on Docker , which I installed simply by typing on my Mageia.

 2025-10-30 07:55:40.442764361 [2025-10-30 07:55:40]

-frigate.detectors.plugins.edgetpu_tfl INFO : TPU found
+frigate.detectors.plugins.edgetpu_tfl INFO :

-2025-10-30 07:55:40.443899970 INFO: Created TensorFlow Lite
+2025-10-30 07:55:40.443899970 INFO: Created

-XNNPACK delegate for CPU.
+TensorFlow Lite XNNPACK delegate for CPU.

-This allows you to log in, and here's the general interface
+log in, and here's the general interface with the latest

-the top and the live views just below.
+events at the top and the live views just below.

-With only the TPU, it's practically unusable on a daily
+it's practically unusable on a daily basis; the program

-basis; the program constantly uses almost 100% of the resources.
+constantly uses almost 100% of the resources.

 And with a TPU, it's like night and day!!